dragonitefll/pet-ball-ideas/README.md

 # pet-ball-ideas
 Make ur ideas in .md files.
-These a re ideas for petball
+These are ideas for petball